18th October 2018

 Kirsty is Chief People Officer at Nucleus.
 A long-time champion of humans rather than resources in HR, Kirsty is a people geek at heart and seeks to design the environment where people at Nucleus can do their best work and fulfil their potential in order to deliver product and financial goals.

-Apart from providing sage advice to TRH’s clients, Ruth is regularly asked to comment and speak at industry and women’s events.
+Ruth is regularly asked to comment and speak at industry and women’s events.

 Tessa Lee, Managing Director, moneyinfo